 - Biological value: This value is determined by how easy it is for the body to absorb the protein.
 The higher the value, the better it is for muscle growth.
 Look for proteins such as whey and whey isolates, which tend to have a higher biological value.

-- Less or no sugar: If you’re trying to lose weight instead of build mass, opt for shakes and powders that don’t contain added sugars or dextrins and branched-chain amino acids, as they result in weight gain.
+- Less or no sugar: If you’re trying to lose weight instead of build mass, opt for protein shakes and powders that don’t contain artificial sweeteners, dextrins and branched-chain amino acids, as they can contribute to weight gain.

 - Vegetarian or vegan: You will find many non-milk-based protein powders out there today for all vegetarian and vegan drinkers.
-They are made of plant-based proteins such as soy or peas.
+Vegan protein powders for teens are made of plant-based sources of proteins such as soy or peas.
+Ensure that the powders adhere to purity and are a true vegan product.

 Jenni Hackworth, Nutritionist, Sports Nutritionist, CPT, RYT200, a Colorado-based fitness expert says, “Always check with your teen’s physician before starting any supplement.
 You and your teen should discuss with the doctor what they’re hoping to gain by adding a protein powder to their diet.
 Together you can decide which supplement is best for the gains you want to see.”